My mom was black.

 Love is not only a verb.
 It is also a noun.
 It is something we do.
 It is something we practice.

 Christ said, "Love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, with all thy mind... and love thy neighbor as thyself" (Luke 10:27).

 There are 3 relationships mentioned in this verse:

 Your neighbor is your family.
 Your neighbor your brother and sister, your parents, aunts, uncles, grandparents, cousins.
 Your neighbor is the Black, the White, the Kurdish, the Filipino, the Asian, the Muslim.
 Your neighbor is the guy who wasn't paying attention and put a dent in your car.
 Your neighbor is the person that made you feel absolutely worthless today.
 You neighbor is your teacher.
 Your neighbor is the one that's the same as you.
 Your neighbor is the one that's different from you.
 You are expected to love them as you love yourself.

 So how do you love yourself?
 Do you really love yourself?
-How you view yourself is how you're going to view your neighbor.
+Because how you view yourself is how you're going to view your neighbor.

-I think Heavenly Father knew that we needed support from each other.
-I think Heavenly Father allows specific people to be families together, friends to find each other, strangers to cross paths, because he knows that the love we can have for each other can support us through fear and tribulations.
-I think he knew there would be differences.
-I think he knew we have the ability to look pass differences, and look for the similarities.
+I think God knew that we needed support from each other.
+I think God allows specific people to be families together, friends to find each other, strangers to cross paths, because He knows that the love we can have for each other can support us through fear and tribulations.
+I think He knew there would be differences.
+I think He knew we have the ability to look pass differences, and look for the similarities.

 If we really looked, we'd find more similarities.